zhgongzuoshi/studygit/readme.txt

-Git is a version control sysytem.
+Git is a distrubuted version control sysytem.
 Git is free software.